ibm-cloud-docs/containers/cs_troubleshoot_clusters.md

 {: screen}

 {: tsCauses}
 To bind services to a cluster, you must have the Cloud Foundry developer user role for the space where the service instance is provisioned.
-In addition, you must have the {{site.data.keyword.Bluemix_notm}} IAM Editor platform access to {{site.data.keyword.containerlong}}.
+In addition, you must have the {{site.data.keyword.cloud_notm}} IAM Editor platform access to {{site.data.keyword.containerlong}}.
 To access the service instance, you must be logged in to the space where the service instance is provisioned.

 {: tsResolve}

 **As the user:**

-1. Log in to {{site.data.keyword.Bluemix_notm}}.
+1. Log in to {{site.data.keyword.cloud_notm}}.
    ```
    ibmcloud login
    ```